Show All Answers

 Grass around the columbarium must be mowed in the summer, and snow must be removed in the winter.
 Perpetual care fees cover the associated costs.

 If your family member was interned less than 15 years ago, it may be possible.
-Please refer to City Policy 56.171.02.12 Burials (PDF) for specifics.
+Please refer to the Fairview Cemetery Services Policy (PDF) for specifics.

 At present, benches may not be placed at grave sites.
 However, there may be an opportunity to utilize the City’s memorial bench program, to have a bench placed nearby in their honor.